spinnytea/modern_webdev/README.md

 1. load vendor libs with requirejs, not static on page (the hard part is angular)
 1. iterate on ui
     1. import/export data, version x.x (load.save)
-    1. wobbly animation
+    1. wobbly animation (e.g. when hovering over buttons)
     1. update home page tour
-    1. tour for each page?
+    1. tour for each page
     1. description for each setting on the settings page
+    1. sample/demo for each setting on the settings page
     1. keyboard shortcut to temporarily show tour-start icons
 1. refactor dist/themes and dist/vendor/bootstrap (themes), they really don't need to be in vendor, it's okay
 1. finish skipped tests & 100% coverage